signalogic/SigSRF_SDK/README.md

   - **Workload** Dynamic session creation and management, RTP packet media decoding, all packet processing options, partial media stream processing options (including stream merging), and real-time pcap and wav file generation are enabled.
 ASR (automatic speech recognition) is not enabled, as it has a substantial impact on capacity (see [ASR Notes](#user-content-asrnotes) below).
 Streams contain a mix of EVS and AMR-WB codecs

-  - **Thread ratio** A 5:3 thread ratio of media/packet worker threads to application threads.
+  - **Thread ratio** Threads are allocated in a 5:3 ratio of media/packet worker threads to application threads.
 Application threads are responsible for UDP port monitoring and I/O, pcap and wav file I/O, session management, and APIs interfacing to packet/media threads <sup>1</sup>

   - **Thread allocation** htop shows 10 packet/media threads and 12 mediaTest application threads, and the mediaTest command line shows each application thread reusing inputs 13 times.
 The 2922.0 pcap shown in the command line contains 3 streams, resulting in 504 total sessions <sup>2</sup> (12\*3\*(1+13)) and 168 total stream groups.
 As noted in **Workload**, streams contain a mix of EVS and AMR-WB codecs